ammarjmahmood/FPVDronePCB/README.md

 3. Submit a pull request

 ---
-*This FPV drone project combines the latest in drone technology with custom-designed electronics to create a high-performance, reliable platform for racing, freestyle, or aerial photography.*
+*This FPV drone project aims to combine and create a full documentation on the latest in drone technology with custom-designed electronics to create a high-performance, reliable platform for racing, freestyle, or aerial photography.*